-Students presenting work-in-progress from Architecture MA, Design for Cultural Commons MA, Professional Diploma in Architecture (RIBA Part 2) (now Architecture RIBA 2 MArch), Examination in Professional Practice in Architecture (RIBA Part 3), MA by Project and Spatial Planning and Urban Design MA courses.
+Students presenting work-in-progress from Architecture MA, Design for Cultural Commons MA, Professional Diploma in Architecture (RIBA Part 2) (now Architecture RIBA 2 MArch), Examination in Professional Practice in Architecture (RIBA Part 3), MA by Project and Architecture and Urbanism MA courses.

 Principal, Lisa Shell Architects

 Lisa Shell founded Lisa Shell Architects in 1998 after formative years at O’Donnell and Tuomey, Zombory-Moldovan Moore, and Barbara Weiss.
 Educated at Cambridge University and the AA, she taught at Cambridge, Sheffield and Kingston, and has examined the professional practice course (RIBA Part 2) at LondonMet.
 With expertise in building conservation and related campaigning, the work of the practice remains broad ranging.
 Recent projects include the award-winning 'Redshank' - a cork-clad house in Essex, a new restaurant and offices in Hackney, and a limestone wine-store in Derbyshire.

 Dean of the MARCH Architectural School in Moscow.